How to Reject Stereotypes and Define Yourself

 Focus on Supportive People and Places

 A support network that respects you and truly knows you will inspire you to show up as your authentic self.
-Friends who hold you accountable to making good decisions and going after your goals won’t knowingly allow you to internalize stereotypes.
+Friends who hold you accountable to making good decisions and going after your goals won’t knowingly allow you to accept other people’s stereotypes.
 Make an effort to surround yourself with supportive people and spend time in spaces that allow you to be your true self, whether it’s your gym, church, community center, or somewhere else.

 In the same way you can be intentional about spending time in affirming spaces, you can also be mindful of relationships, environments, and institutions that do not fully support your sense of self.
-Recognizing unsupportive people and places and setting boundaries around them is just as important in finding a sense of safety and rejecting stereotypes.
+Recognizing unsupportive people and places and setting boundaries around them is just as important as finding a sense of safety and rejecting stereotypes.

 Curate a Positive Social Media Feed

-Due to implicit bias, stereotypes are often pushed through movies, music, social media, news, and other forms of media.
+Stereotypes are often pushed through movies, music, social media, news, and other forms of media.
 When watching, listening to, or reading something, ask yourself: “How do I feel when consuming this?
 Do I feel empowered, inspired, or seen?
 Or do I feel shameful, misrepresented, or reduced to an idea or image that doesn’t suit me?”

 If you notice negative feelings, protect yourself by rejecting it: Turn it off, unfollow, limit posts, or do something else to reduce your exposure to it.
 Then turn on a show or podcast, read a book, or follow a creator who reinforces your value and helps you feel celebrated and validated.